fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 stored.
 If that computer cannot provide the resource, the resource ceases to exist.

-On peer-to-peer networks like dat, a resource is identified by _what is is_ (content-addressed) instead of _where it is_ (location-addressed).
+On peer-to-peer networks like Dat, a resource is identified by _what is is_ (content-addressed) instead of _where it is_ (location-addressed).
 When a resource is content-addressed, it is independent from its location.
 A single resource could be hosted in multiple locations at once.
 The network understands that copies of the resource, though physically different, are logically the same.
-This means that any host can go offline without effecting the resource's availability.
+This means that one host can go offline without effecting the resource's availability if it is also available on another host.
-Except if all hosts go offline.
+All hosts must go offline to break a links to that resource.
-Then a link to the resource is broken, at least for the time being.
+Even though it is possible for resources to disappear from the network, the ability to guard against this possibility by duplicating the resource is still a significant improvement on HTTP.

-Popular resources are more likely to be available on a peer-to-peer network.
+This means that popular resources will generally enjoy higher levels of availability.
 As more peers download and seed the resource, the probability rises that the resource will be available at any given time.
 But this does not mean that link rot is not a real problem.
-In my experience, it's not even an uncommon problem.
+Until my experience downloading the livestream archive, I hadn't considered something I knew well from my experiences with Bittorrent: unavailability is not an uncommon problem on peer-to-peer networks.
 I rarely pirate movies because I often find that the movies available to download are not the movies I want to watch.
-What I end up watching is often a compromise between my tastes and what was available to download.
+What I end up watching is often a compromise between my tastes and what is available to download at the time.
 As a media pirate, I have nothing to say about torrents that are perpetually lacking seeders.
 When I got to the store to steal a wrench, I don't complain when the wrenches